-The remaining points from other assignments will be added once the grade of 77 or greater is achieved in order to calculate the overall theory grade.
+The remaining points from other assignments will be added once the grade of 77 or greater is achieved on objective testing (exam and final grade) in order to calculate the overall theory grade.
 There is no rounding of any grades.
 Grades are calculated to the hundredth decimal place.